Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/USAGE.md

 ### gameNameDescription

-Provides the name and description of a game in all supported languages.
+Provides the name and description of a game in all supported languages in the [JSON format](#Handling-JSON-data).

 #### Example